Non-smooth stochastic gradient descent using smoothing functions: Introduction

 Building on SCGD, subsequent work further developed the nested type stochastic compositional optimization problems (and their variants).
 Wang et al.~\cite{lian2017finite} integrated SVRG into SCGD for finite-sum compositional objectives~$f(x)=\frac{1}{N}\sum_{i=1}^N\phi_i\left(\frac{1}{M}\sum_{j=1}^M\psi_j(x)\right)$ (where~$\phi_i$ and~$\psi_j$ denote the values of~$\phi$ and~$\psi$ for specific realizations of their respective random vectors) and proved a linear convergence rate under strong convexity.
 For smooth but non-convex stochastic compositional objectives~$f(x)=\mathbb{E}[\phi(\mathbb{E}[\psi(x,\xi_1)],\xi_2)]$, advances have been made by~\cite{yuan2019stochastic,liu2021variance}.
 In addition, several works extend proximal-gradient methods and their variants~\cite{wang2017accelerating,huo2018accelerated}, employ ADMM~\cite{yu2017fast}, use SARAH~\cite{zhang2019stochastic}, or adopt SAGA~\cite{zhang2019composite} to address stochastic compositional problems of the form $f(x)=\mathbb{E}[\phi(\mathbb{E}[\psi(x,\xi_1)],\xi_2)]+h(x)$, where both the inner and outer functions are smooth and a non-smooth regularization term $h$ is incorporated.
+In addition, for structured non-convex composite models of the form~$f(g(x))+h(x)$, where~$f$ and~$h$ are convex, possibly non-smooth, and~$g$ is a smooth vector mapping represented either as a finite average or as an expectation, it was shown in~\cite{zhang2022stochastic} that stochastic variance-reduced prox-linear methods achieve sample-complexity guarantees for finding an~$\varepsilon$-stationary point.